 Our operations have been financed primarily through net proceeds from the sale of equity, debt financing arrangements and cash from operating activities.
-Our principal source of liquidity is cash and cash equivalents totaling \$3.4 million as of June 30, 2022.
-During the three months ended June 30, 2022, we utilized \$5.0 million of our loan facility for a letter of credit related to a customer contract requirement.
-Our available loan facility at June 30, 2022 was approximately \$15.0 million, and as of June 30, 2022, no amounts were outstanding on our loan facility.
-We had accounts receivable of \$28.0 million as of June 30, 2022, of which we subsequently collected over \$17.5 million.
-In December 2021, we obtained a waiver for the financial covenants tied to our profitability through June 30, 2022.
+Our principal source of liquidity is cash and cash equivalents totaling \$9.6 million and accounts receivable of \$20.2 million as of September 30, 2022.
+During the three months ended September 30, 2022, we utilized \$5.0 million of our loan facility for a letter of credit related to a customer contract requirement.
+Our available loan facility at September 30, 2022 was approximately \$15.0 million, and as of September 30, 2022, no amounts were outstanding on our loan facility.
+In September 2022, we obtained an extension of the term of our credit facility, originally set to expire in September 2022, through November 27, 2022, while we negotiate renewal terms.

 We believe our existing cash and cash equivalent balances, our available credit facility and cash flow from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months.
-We believe that despite our negative working capital, the costs to perform the short-term deferred revenue is relatively low compared to the balance of \$32.9 million.
+We believe that despite our negative working capital, the costs to perform the short-term deferred revenue is relatively low compared to the balance of \$37.0 million.
 However, should additional working capital be needed, we can utilize our unused loan facility.
-Our loan facility expires September 2022, but we expect the facility to be renewed under similar terms.
+We expect the facility to be renewed prior to its expiration on November 27, 2022.
 We believe that we will meet longer term expected future working capital and capital expenditure requirements through a combination of cash flows from operating activities, available cash balances and our available credit facility.
 Our future capital requirements may vary materially from those currently planned and will depend on many factors, including our rate of revenue growth, the timing and extent of spending on sales and marketing, the expansion of sales and marketing activities, the timing of new product introductions, market acceptance of our products and overall economic conditions.
 We may also seek additional capital to fund our operations, including through the sale of equity or debt financings.
 To the extent that we raise additional capital through the future sale of equity, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing common stockholders.
 The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 Additionally, there is no guarantee debt or equity financing will be available to us on terms that are favorable to us, or at all.